czerov/ponghub/README.md

     - Example: `{{env(VERSION)}}` - Reads the VERSION environment variable
     - If the environment variable does not exist, returns an empty string

+Ensure that the environment variable is set in your GitHub repository settings under "Settings" -> "Secrets and variables" -> "Actions".

 #### 📊 Serial Number and Hash Parameters

 - `{{seq}}` - Sequence number based on the current time (6-digit number)